sarahciston/codingcare/_drafts/interviews.md

 233
 00:37:45.010 --> 00:37:52.949
-Garrett Flynn: now, in the sense that I feel very comfortable with that, like I whenever I come across really anybody learning the program.
+Garrett Flynn: now, in the sense that I feel very comfortable with that, like I **whenever I come across really anybody learning the program even if they're had like Cs heavy, or want to go see us heavy.

-234
-00:37:52.990 --> 00:38:15.370
-Garrett Flynn: even if they're had like Cs heavy, or want to go see us heavy.
 I go make make some art stuff like, just go like make some cool art stuff cause like the graphics is like the graphics aspect was really compelling, more so than than like learning straight python.
-Like I really really loved working with, because it gave me this like
+Like I really really loved working with, because it gave me this like familiarity with like a little bit of design.

-235
-00:38:15.480 --> 00:38:17.260
-Garrett Flynn: familiarity with

-236
-00:38:17.270 --> 00:38:33.599
-Garrett Flynn: like a little bit of design.
 At least II was working with.
-I didn't even know that it was with Javascript at first.
-Took off.
-You learned one day, and then we're just like I've programmed this entire pro
+I didn't even know that it was with Javascript at first. but again, I think even after that, I didn't.

-237
-00:38:33.610 --> 00:38:56.980
-Garrett Flynn: platform for doing presentations.
-And here we are.
-Yeah, yeah.
-But but again, I think even after that, I didn't.
 Really, it didn't click to me that was art or like that it like like I didn't know where it sat.
 And I was like, everybody else, is doing these like really cool, like things like, I'm just like trying to push like a square peg into a round hole.
-I don't get it, you know.
+I don't get it, you know.**

 238
 00:38:57.100 --> 00:39:05.930